bethanmanley/shasta_assembly/README.md

 - Illumina reads from Maeda et al. (2018) aligned to the PEPPER-DeepVariant polished genome using BWA-MEM
 - Variants called using DeepVariant
-- Meryl used to construbt k-mer db
-- Merfin used to polish variants
+- Meryl used to construbt k-mer db and Merfin used to polish variants